 Best late-bottled vintage port

 Like vintage ports, LBVs are made from grapes grown in a single year but are aged in barrel for up to six years before bottling, making them a little lighter, and longer lived once opened.
+This is a real crowd pleaser for Christmas.
+Great with a mixed cheeseboard, rich chocolatey puddings and anything with dried fruits, this is also a perfect match for a wintery fruit crumble.

-Best white port
+Best affordable white port

 Made, as its name suggests, from white grapes, and usually sold fresh and young.
 White port and tonic is THE aperitif in the Douro region, served over lots of ice and garnished with lemon and a sprig of mint, and makes a great, less alcoholic, alternative to a G&T. Give it a seasonal twist by replacing the mint with a cinnamon stick.

-Not as sweet as many white ports, this has lovely notes of bergamot, bay leaves and toasted almonds.
+This example is not as sweet as many white ports, this has lovely notes of bergamot, bay leaves and toasted almonds.
 Great with tonic, or chilled and served by itself with citrussy puddings.

-Kopke 10-Year-Old White Port, £39.95, Amazon
+Kopke 10-Year-Old White Port

 Altogether more serious, as its price suggests.
 Tangerines, honey and a slight tang of ginger, this really special port is great with hard cheeses such as comté or manchego, and is a surprisingly good match with sushi.
 It will keep for several weeks after it's opened, in the unlikely event you’ll need it to.